omelikechi/ipss_bioinformatics/README.md

 	- The `cancer_results` folder contains the features selected by each method
 	- The `lit_results` folder contains the literature results for each method

-## Datasets
+## Data availability
-All datasets from this work are available in this repository
+All datasets used in this work are included in this repository
 - Ovarian cancer data from The Cancer Genome Atlas
 	- Source: https://www.linkedomics.org/data_download/TCGA-OV/
 	- Files in this repository: